 Finding Balance During a Pandemic with Centered Riding Principles

 The final basic is Clear Intent.
-This is a picture of what you want to happen.
-This gives structure to your ride, a purpose.
-Wake up each day with a purpose.
-In all of our life we will likely never get a chance again to be able to spend our days in this way.
-Find something you’ve always wanted to do and do it!
-Paint, sculpt, read, write, garden, enjoy nature, or connect with those you love.
-Enjoy the journey.
+This gives structure to a ride, a purpose.
+Let each day begin with a purpose.
+In this lifetime there will likely never be another opportunity to spend days with this much freedom.
 This pandemic is giving us time to reflect, to dive deep into a topic we love, to study, to read, to BE with ourselves.
 What do you see?
-If you were to die tomorrow would you have lived the life you loved or were you looking for more?
-What changes can you make?
+Have you been living the life you love?
+If not, what changes can you make?
 What brings you joy?

 -Find something you’ve always wanted to do and do it!
 Paint, sculpt, read, write, garden, enjoy nature, or connect with those you love.
 The list is endless.
 Enjoy the journey.

 These Centered Riding concepts all work harmoniously together for a more grounded and centered life.
 They provide the skills to take on what needs to be done without the stress and tension.
 Practice and Enjoy.